Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/trunk-based-development.md

 -   Integration with your CI/CD pipelines: Automatically create, update, or toggle flags as part of your deployment workflows, ensuring flags stay in sync with the codebase.
 -   Reporting and analytics: Generate regular reports on flag usage, performance, and health to proactively identify opportunities for optimization.

-Automation helps maintain a clean, well-organized feature flag landscape, even as your organization scales its trunk-based development efforts.
+Automation helps maintain a clean, well-organized feature flag landscape, even as your organization scales its trunk-based development practices.

 ## Control Feature Rollouts